What is hyperthyroidism?

 How does the treatment work?

 The doses of 131I are supplied in .5 ml quantity.
 This small volume typically will not even cause any sensation upon injection.
-The 131I is typically injected subcutaneously over the shoulders where vaccines are typically given.
+The 131I is generally injected subcutaneously over the shoulders.
 The 131I is immediately absorbed into the blood stream, which takes it throughout the body.
 Since no other tissue utilizes 131I, it will be taken up exclusively by thyroid tissue, even thyroid tissue in surgically inaccessible locations.
-Within the hyperthyroid thyroid, there are two types of cells, the overactive hyperthyroid cells and the normal thyroid cells, which are inactive.
+Within the hyperthyroid thyroid, there are two types of cells, the overactive hyperthyroid cells and the normal thyroid cells, which are atrophied.
 The normal inactive thyroid cells have shrunk and are not producing T4; therefore do not need any iodine.
 The overactive (hyperthyroid) cells need increased amounts of iodine to supply their increased production of thyroid hormone.
 The radioiodine that is going to bind in the thyroid binds within the first 24 hours.
 90% of the unbound iodine will be excreted in the urine within the first 36 hours, hence remains in our waste storage facility.

 The radiation within the abnormal cells kills those cells generally sparing normal tissue and adjacent parathyroid tissue.
 This decreases the serum thyroid hormone levels.
 Once the T4 levels drop below the normal range, the remaining normal thyroid cells are stimulated to become active again and they take over normal production.
 Very rarely we need to supplement the cats after 131I.